wp-plugins/types/readme.txt

 == Description ==

-Types let's you customize the WordPress admin by adding content types, custom fields and taxonomy.
+Types let's you customize the WordPress admin by adding **content types**, **custom fields** and **taxonomy**.
 You will be able to craft the WordPress admin and turn it into your very own content management system.

 [vimeo http://vimeo.com/43104695]